Clothing brands use these inhumane manufacturing methods to cheaply produce low-quality and disposable clothing for high-street stores.

 To find out which brand isn't making enough effort, read up our definitive list of 89 fast fashion brands to avoid.

-Luckily, more fashion brands are working to solve these issues.
+Thankfully, more fashion brands are working to solve these issues.
 Social and environmental sustainability is becoming a priority before economic growth.

-We have to buy clothing from ethical brands promoting renewable energy, reducing water and chemical usage, using sustainable materials and treating workers right.
+We have to buy clothing from ethical brands promoting renewable energy, reducing water and chemical usage, using sustainable materials, and treating workers right.

 Let's support companies that don't use sweatshops at all.
 It's the more ethical choice we can make to lower the demand for cheap fast fashion and improve work conditions in garments factories.